BS in Special Education

 You might consider a Special Education major if you plan to work with special needs students, recognize special needs students as unique human beings, understand the similarities and differences between individuals with and without exceptional learning needs, and possess great patience with students having mental or physical disabilities.

-WHY EARLY CHILDHOOD EDUCATION AT SWU?
+WHY Special EDUCATION AT SWU?

 Passionate faculty with decades of education experience.